ACT On Campus (ACT Residual)

-If an examinee previously tested via Residual or any other non-national testing, the retest should be taken on a national ACT test date.
-If this is not possible, examinees may retake the ACT Residual.
-Examinees may not repeat residual testing until 60 days have passed since their previous testing.
+If an examinee previously tested via On Campus (Residual) or any other non-national testing, the retest should be taken on a national ACT test date.
+If this is not possible, examinees may retake the ACT On Campus (ACT Residual).
+Examinees may not repeat on campus testing until 60 days have passed since their previous testing.
 Examinees may take the ACT no more than 12 times total.
 If the retest restrictions are violated, ACT will automatically cancel the retest scores without refund.

 Please dress in layers so that you can adjust to any room temperature.